Code-the-Dream-School/node-essentials/lessons/lesson8-authentication.md

 5. Many others: Public key authentication, authentication based on special hardware devices, biometric, etc.

-We are only going to implement basic authentication, but we will use the Passport authentication framework.
-As time permits, you might add support for Google authentication, but that's optional.
+We are only going to implement basic authentication.
+As time permits, you might add support for Google authentication in assignment 11, but that's optional.

 ## **8.3 Authentication part 2: Maintaining the browser session with the back end.**